5 Signs Your Cat is Sick

 Some cats seem almost smart enough to talk – in fact, many of them have no problem vocalizing their needs.
 But cats in pain tend to do the opposite.
 They may grow quiet and reclusive.

 Therefore, it’s a good idea for you to know your cat’s habits and be aware of subtle changes in your pet.
 Cats are good at masking their suffering, whether they’re ill, in pain, or just having a bad day.
 A cat can be hurting for a long time without their owner ever having a clue.
 Think your cat might be sick?
-Find a veterinarian near you.
+Call a veterinarian near you.

-Ways to spot if your cat is sick or in pain:
+Signs your cat is sick or in pain:

 - Lack of Appetite.Many cats are finicky eaters to begin with, so for your cat to refuse food might not wave any red flags.
 But if they go a day or two without eating or seem to have trouble chewing, with food falling out of their mouths, it’s time for a trip to the vet.
 Cats who refuse to eat or drink are saying something is wrong, and this is often the first, most notable sign of pain or illness owners notice.